The Origins of Creativity

 The True Believer by Eric Hoffer

 The famous bestseller is as relevant now as ever.
 Written by a Longshoreman, the book was first published in the early 50's.
 Eric Hoffer received the Presidential Medal of Freedom for his work, and to this day, it is a masterful insight into our social behaviours.
-Considered a “brilliant and original inquiry” by Arthur Schlesinger Jr., The True Believer has become an essential book for us all.
+Considered a “brilliant and original inquiry” by Arthur Schlesinger Jr., The True Believer has become essential reading for any era.
 Hoffer's insights are a poignant reminder of how vulnerable we can be to the distortions of our own beliefs and fanaticisms.
+In an era of fandoms and feeds, Hoffer's words ring truer than ever.

 Divine Fury by Darrin M. McMahon

 "The first comprehensive history of this elusive concept, Divine Fury follows the fortunes of genius and geniuses through the ages down to the present day, showing how—despite its many permutations and recent democratization—genius remains a potent force in our lives, reflecting modern needs, hopes, and fears."
-McMahon does an thorough analysis of a subject we should all pay more attention to.
+McMahon does a thorough analysis of a subject we've largely overused in our lives.
+With the rise of capital markets, the growth of art, and new models of invention and selfhood, McMahon describes how our slow “withdrawal from God” became a force for us to begin embracing the 'self' above gods, leaving the destiny of our societies in our own hands.
+That kindled the birth of the modern form of genius — a proxy for God and human endeavour writ large.

 I and Thou by Martin Buber

 Considered a hallmark of western philosophy, Buber's book is a moving and insightful look at human relations.
-Although almost a century old, Buber's creative approach to thinking and living is a precious piece of wisdom for any time.
+Although almost a century old, Buber's creative approach to thinking and living is a invaluable wisdom for any time.

 Simon Schama's Power of Art